roshancharlie/College-Chatbot-Using-ML-and-NLP/README.md

 # College Chatbot Using ML Algorithm and NLP Toolkit

-## Aim of a Chatbot
-The aim of a chatbot is to provide automated assistance to users in a conversational manner.
-A chatbot can be designed to perform various tasks such as answering questions, providing recommendations, scheduling appointments, making reservations, and more.
-The primary goal of a chatbot is to improve the user experience by providing quick and accurate responses to user inquiries.
-Additionally, a chatbot can help businesses save time and resources by automating repetitive tasks and providing 24/7 customer support.
-Ultimately, the aim of a chatbot is to provide a seamless and efficient communication channel between users and businesses.
+The College Chatbot is a Python-based chatbot that utilizes machine learning algorithms and natural language processing (NLP) techniques to provide automated assistance to users with college-related inquiries.
+The chatbot aims to improve the user experience by delivering quick and accurate responses to their questions.

 ## Methodology

-This is a Python code for creating a chatbot using Natural Language Processing (NLP) techniques.
-The code reads in a JSON file containing various intents for the chatbot and their corresponding responses.
-It preprocesses the data by tokenizing and removing stop words from the text examples, and then converts the text data into numerical form using the TfidfVectorizer from the scikit-learn library.

-The code then trains and evaluates multiple machine learning models using GridSearchCV to find the best performing model based on accuracy.
-The selected model is then used to predict the intent of user inputs and generate responses based on the corresponding intent.
+The chatbot is developed using a combination of natural language processing techniques and machine learning algorithms.
+The methodology involves data preparation, model training, and chatbot response generation.
+The data is preprocessed to remove noise and increase training examples using synonym replacement.
+Multiple classification models are trained and evaluated to find the best-performing one.
+The trained model is then used to predict the intent of user input, and a random response is selected from the corresponding intent's responses.
+The chatbot is devoloped as a web application using Flask, allowing users to interact with it in real-time but yet to be deployed.

-Finally, the best model, vectorizer, and intents data are saved using pickle and json, respectively, for future use.
-A chatbot is created by running a while loop that takes user inputs and returns chatbot responses until the user inputs the word "quit".

 ## Motivation
 The motivation behind this project was to create a simple chatbot using my newly acquired knowledge of Natural Language Processing (NLP) and Python programming.
 As one of my first projects in this field, I wanted to put my skills to the test and see what I could create.